VIAME/VIAME/examples/annotation_and_visualization/README.rst

 set a DataSetSpecifier or [reccommended] use the File->New Project option to load imagery directly without a prj file.
 Also, see the below example guide and videos.

-There are 2 default run scripts in this folder. "launch_annotation_interface" launches the main vpview annotation and results display GUI while "run_display_pipe" runs the simpler in-pipeline display GUI.
+There are 2 default run scripts in this folder. "launch_view_interface" launches the main vpview annotation and results display GUI while "run_display_pipe" runs the simpler in-pipeline display GUI.
 Lastly, "run_chip_pipe" creates image chips and "run_draw_pipe" does the same as display, only writing out images with boxes drawn on top of them to file.